guidugli/ansible-role-nginx/README.md

 Ansible Role: nginx
 =========

+DEPRECATION NOTICE: nginx has similar modules, so this is being deprecated.

 An Ansible Role that install and configure nginx on RHEL/CentOS, Fedora and Debian/Ubuntu.
 The configuration is focused on security.

 Requirements